Humana Medicare Advantage Plans Review

 How Much Do Humana Medicare Advantage Plans Cost?

-Plan prices vary greatly from person to person, plan to plan, and location to location.
-Fortunately, Humana makes it simple to see how much you might owe.
+Plan prices vary greatly from person to person, plan to plan and location to location.
+Fortunately, Humana makes it simple to see how much you may owe.
 Simply visit their website to get started.

-Premiums for Humana’s plans start at $0 per month in addition to your Medicare Part B premium.
-In 2023, the standard part B premium amount is $164.90, but this number can go all the way up to $560.50 per month for high-earning seniors3.
+Premiums for Humana’s plans start at $0 per month, in addition to your Medicare Part B premium.
+In 2025, the standard part B premium is $185.

 Other expenses you may want to compare as you evaluate plans are copays and maximum out-of-pocket expenses.

-Based on a Pennsylvania ZIP code, Humana’s plans range from $0 to $20 per PCP visit and $0 to $50 per specialist visit.
-Again, these numbers will vary depending on where you live and the plan you choose.
+Based on a Florida ZIP code, Humana’s plans range from $0 to $15 per PCP visit and $0 to $40 per specialist visit.
+Those numbers will vary depending on where you live and the plan you choose.
 Some plans cap their out-of-pocket expenses, while others have no maximum out-of-pocket responsibility.
-For example, one plan had a maximum of $2,600, while another’s was $6,700.
+One plan had a maximum of $500, for example, while another had a $3,850 maximum.

 Where Are Humana Medicare Advantage Plans Available?

 Humana has more than 5 million Medicare Advantage customers.
-Its plans are available in all 50 states and Washington, D.C., but plan availability changes based on the county you live in.
+Its plans are available in 48 states, as well as Washington, D.C., and Puerto Rico, covering 89 percent of U.S. counties.
+Plan availability changes, however, based on the county you live in.

 FYI: